EthanKatsi/cp468_assignment1/README.md

 ### Instructions:

+This code implements the A* algorithm for the 8-puzzle, with heuristics:
+Heuristics:
+**h1:** Misplaced Tiles

+**h2:** Manhattan Distance

+**h3:** Linear Conflict

-Implement the A* algorithm for the 8-puzzle, with heuristics h 1 and h 2 , as discussed in the course textbook.
-Generate randomly 100 reachable states of the 8-puzzle, solve them with h 1 and h 2 and record in a table the number of steps to find the solution and the number of nodes expanded by A* in each case.
-Find a third heuristic (h 3 ) for the 8-puzzle from the literature and repeat the 3 above to complete the table.
-Based on the table, comment on the performance of the three heuristics h1, h2, h3.
+The code generates 100 randomly reachable states of the 8-puzzle, solves them with h1 and h2 and records in a table the number of steps to find the solution and the number of nodes expanded by A* in each case.

+Sample output:
+'''
+Puzzle Type          Heuristic  Average Steps to Solution  Average Nodes Expanded 8-puzzle    misplaced_tiles                      22.13                16395.81 8-puzzle manhattan_distance                      22.13                 1188.36
+   8-puzzle    linear_conflict                      22.13                  644.90
+'''

 ### How to run the code: